FuchsCrafter/flappybird-py/README.md

 This is my flappy bird implementation in Python using the pygame library.

-It is about 80% complete, as it is missing textures for the pipes.
+It is about 80% complete, as it is missing textures for the pipes and sound effects.